ARTICLES OF INCORPORATION

 Article III: MEETINGS OF MEMBERS

 Section 1.
 BUSINESS MEETINGS.
-Annual business meeting of members shall be held during the week of scheduled technical meetings on such dates as may be set by the Board of Directors.
+Annual business meeting of Association Members shall be held during the week of scheduled technical meetings on such dates as may be set by the Board of Directors.
 A minimum agenda will be required and will include reports by, or on behalf of, the President, Treasurer, and Secretary.

 Article IV: BOARD OF DIRECTORS

-In addition to the power and authorities granted by these Bylaws and that the Certificate of Incorporation expressly confers upon them, the Board of Directors may exercise all such powers of the Association and all such lawful acts and things that are not by statute, by the Certificate of Incorporation, or by these Bylaws directed or required to be exercised or done by the members.
+In addition to the power and authorities granted by these Bylaws and that the Certificate of Incorporation expressly confers upon them, the Board of Directors may exercise all such powers of the Association and all such lawful acts and things that are not by statute, by the Certificate of Incorporation, or by these Bylaws directed or required to be exercised or done by the Association Members.

 In case of any vacancy in the number of Board of Directors at large for any cause, the remaining Directors, by affirmative vote of the majority thereof, shall elect a successor to hold office for the unexpired portions of the term of the Director at large whose place shall be vacant and until the election of his successor.